power solar panel on blue sky background,alternative clean green energy concept

 This is a question that a lot of people get confused with.
 For the best clarification we can provide, it is best to get an inverter that is able to handle the max power that a solar power system can produce.
 For example, if you are after a 3kW solar power system, you will need 3kW panels and a 3kW solar inverter.
 Now, there are exceptions to this rule, but we won’t get into those here (and they are really quite confusing too!).

-Make sure your inverter’s rating in kilowatts is equal to or more than the solar panels’ output
+Make sure your inverter’s rating in kilowatts is equal to or more than the solar panels’ output.

 This is a big one to consider when you are looking at where your inverter will be located.
 If it is weather-proof, this obviously offers you a little more flexibility when it comes to placement but, if it’s not, you may need to consider getting a weather-proof cage for protection (but will cost extra).
 The general rule is the more protected your solar inverter is, the longer it will last and the better it will perform.
 Check out the specifications of the solar inverters you are interested in and speak to the solar installation company to find out where they plan to install the inverter.